Optimization Algorithms as Robust Feedback Controllers: Introduction

-Finally, compared to standard feedback loops, closed-loop optimization setups can run {without external setpoints} or references.
+{\tb Finally, c}ompared to standard feedback loops, closed-loop optimization setups can run {without external setpoints} or references.
 Instead, an economic objective can be directly optimized as long as a cost function can be specified and evaluated.
-This feature is particularly powerful in combination with the inherent constraint enforcement: Whereas in classical control setups pre-computed setpoints have to be feasible (e.g., lie within actuator limits), convergence to a feasible and optimal state is a defining aspect of closed-loop optimization.
+This feature is particularly powerful in combination with the inherent constraint enforcement: whereas in classical control setups pre-computed setpoints have to be feasible (e.g., lie within actuator limits and be compatible with the physics of the plant), convergence to a feasible and optimal state is a defining aspect of feedback-based optimization. {\tb Additionally, in the presence of time-varying problem parameters that are hard to estimate and forecast, feedback-based optimization automatically results in the closed-loop system tracking the solution of the time-varying optimization problem.
+Furthermore, closed-loop setups open the possibility of optimizing a physical system in a \emph{data-driven} and \emph{model-free} manner.
+The input-output data collected in closed loop offers a rich source for representing, learning, and modulating the behaviors of a system.}

-The boundary between feedforward and feedback optimization, however, is not always clear cut.
-For instance, \ac*{mpc} uses feedback to achieve robustness but relies on an accurate model for the formulation and solution of an optimal control problem at every iteration.
-On the other hand, some of the control schemes presented in this article require the computationally cheap solution of a simple \ac{qp} to compute a feasible descent direction at every iteration.

-Given this potential ambiguity, the focus of this article are the implementation of optimization algorithms in closed loop, rather than ``real-time numerical optimization'' to control a physical process.
-Nevertheless, we give an overview over various other approaches in \cref{sec:cl_opt_approaches}.
+{\tb In the remainder of this introduction, we discuss a simple, yet insightful, academic example of feedback-based optimization to offer a more concrete perspective on the points above and the technical issues that have been addressed by the research community in recent years.
+In particular, we illustrate a distinctive challenge in feedback-based optimization, which is the certification of the stability of the closed-loop interconnection between an optimization algorithm and the dynamical system.
+This topic has been the subject of substantial recent work which we review later in this article. }

-For the sake of a concise presentation, we restrict ourselves to continuous-time systems.
-Even though, analogous discrete-time results exist or can be derived similarly to the continuous-time case.
+For the sake of a concise presentation, {\tb in our pedagogical examples and in the tutorial sections of this article,} we restrict ourselves to continuous-time systems. {\tb In many cases,} analogous discrete-time or sampled-data results exist or can be derived similarly to the continuous-time case. {\tb Discrete-time models also raise questions about the efficient implementation of feedback-based optimization.
+Those issues often require domain-specific solutions which are not the main topic of this article.}